pgeu/pgeu-system/docs/invoices/payment.md

 #### Stripe Creditcard

 This method uses the Stripe creditcard system.
-This uses the Stripe "Checkout" system, which uses a mix of server-side code and hosted javascript, with the actual payment form entirely hosted by Stripe.
+This uses the Stripe "Checkout" system.
+This uses hosted payment forms at Stripe.

 #### Trustly Banktransfer